What Are Resume Margins and Spacing?

 It’s easy to hide behind a pre-made document design, but these are often too stiff and fragile.
 They often look nice but confuse the computer programs (like ATS) that filter your job applications.
 When you force your unique career story into a fixed, fancy box, the design doesn't help you; it causes problems.

-Getting control of your document’s look isn't about being a designer.
-It's about resetting your thinking: by viewing your resume as a flexible tool that you can shape, you stop fighting the paper and start creating something that clearly shows off your career goals.
+Getting control of your document’s look isn’t about being a designer.
+It’s about resetting your thinking: when you see your resume as a flexible tool you can shape, you stop fighting the paper and start creating something that clearly shows off your career goals.

 Real Actions vs. Template Mistakes